Kolten Wong Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is No. 1 in MLB with a collective 9.7 strikeouts per nine innings.
+- The 9.7 strikeouts per nine innings compiled by the Twins pitching staff leads the league.

-- The Twins have a 3.71 team ERA that ranks second among all MLB pitching staffs.
+- The Twins have the top team ERA among all MLB pitching staffs (3.69).

-- Twins pitchers combine to give up 108 home runs (1.1 per game), the seventh-fewest in the league.
+- The Twins allow the ninth-fewest home runs in baseball (110 total, 1.1 per game).

-- His last appearance was on Thursday against the Seattle Mariners, when the right-hander went 6 1/3 innings, surrendering two earned runs while giving up three hits.
+- The righty's last time out was on Thursday against the Seattle Mariners, when he tossed five innings, surrendering two earned runs while giving up six hits.

-- In nine games this season, the 35-year-old has amassed a 5.10 ERA and 10.6 strikeouts per nine innings, while giving up a batting average of .255 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.